-Telling your boss you want to leave is never easy - in fact, even if you hate your role, don’t get along with your boss, and just can’t wait to leave the company, there is always a right and a wrong way to go about resigning.
+Telling your boss you want to leave is never easy.
+Even if you hate your role, don’t get along with your boss, and can’t wait to go, there is always a right and a wrong way to resign.

-You never know where you’ll end up in the coming years so it’s wise to act with caution and ensure you don’t burn any bridges along the way.
+You never know where you’ll end up in the coming years, so it’s wise to act cautiously and ensure you don’t burn bridges when resigning from a job.

 1. make sure you are sure!